Huatulco: Geography

 To the west of Santa Cruz, the beaches are less developed; in fact most of this area belongs to the Parque Nacional (National Park) Huatulco.
 This is a protected area (Área Natural Protegida) created in 1998.
 It contains 6,375 hectares of lowland jungle and 5,516 hectares of marine areas, encompassing the bays of Bahía Maguey, Bahía Órgano, Bahía Cacaluta, Bahía Chachacual and Bahía San Agustín.
 In these bays live the most important coral communities of the Mexican Pacific.
 723 species of animals live in the park as well as a number of species of colorful fish, and it is open to scuba diving, bird-watching and hiking.
-In 2005, Huatulco was awarded the Green Globe International Certification as a sustainable tourist area.
-Huatulco was the first sustainable tourist community in the Americas and the third worldwide, after Bali in Indonesia and Kaikoura in New Zealand, to receive this prestigious award because of its development programs for a culture environmentally friendly to conserve its natural resources.
+In 2005, Huatulco was awarded the Green Globe (now called EarthCheck Sustainable Destinations) International Certification as a sustainable tourist area.
+Huatulco was the first sustainable tourist community in the Americas and the third worldwide, after Bali in Indonesia and Kaikōura in New Zealand, to receive this prestigious award because of its development programs for a culture environmentally friendly to conserve its natural resources.
 Bahía Órgano is named for the cacti that grow there.
 It is 240 meters long and only accessible by boat.
 Bahía Maguey is about 1/2 km long and is accessible by car.
 Both these bays have fine, white sand and waters of various colors of blue and green.
 Bahía Cacaluta and Bahía Chachacual are only accessible by boat, and there are absolutely no human constructions of any kind.
 Bahía San Agustín is the furthest west and the largest of all the bays.
 It has 1 km of beaches between 20 and 80 meters wide.
 There are also small islets inside the bay itself.

 Large portions of the Bahias de Huatulco resort area are located within an "ecological zone"; much of the area is protected from future development, and the area is serviced by modern water and sewage treatment plants so that no waste goes into its pristine bays.
-Huatulco has been awarded the Green Globe certification, and it is the only resort in Mexico to receive this prestigious award (Green Globe is the worldwide benchmarking and certification system for the travel and tourism industry across the triple bottom line of economic, social and environmental management).